frederic-perez/AmE-dictionary/data/idioms.md

 __and all__
 __and counting__ :two::hammer:
 __and so forth__ And or along with other such similar things; and all the rest; and so on; et cetera. _I like outdoor activities like running, hiking, cycling, and so forth._
-__and so on and so forth__ And or along with other things of a similar kind; et cetera.
+__and so on and so forth__ :three: And or along with other things of a similar kind; et cetera.
 __and then some__ And even more; and more than has been mentioned.
 __and whatnot__ Along with other things of a similar kind; and so forth.
 __anecdotal evidence__